 The school has assigned both a staff and student safety officer who actively work together to improve the work environment for everyone.
 The student safety officer is chosen from the student council to ensure that questions reach the school’s management and safety officer.

 Schoolsoft is our student database.
 It contains records of the child’s academic development at our school.
 Homework, papers, lesson plans, test results, and grades are all recorded in schoolsoft for students, parents, and teachers to access easily.
 Schoolsoft also contains contact information for staff, news about school events, and other important information.
 Every student and guardian has his or her own login information.
 It is important for guardians to keep their personal information updated under “my profile”.
 Students must contact the school in order to change personal information about the student.

 In the school cafeteria, there is always a meat or fish option and a vegetarian option.
-There are also always cereal, milk, sour milk, fruit, and various breads.
+There are also always soup, fruit, and various breads.
 Students with food allergies or special diets are asked to inform the school nurse who will make sure the student is accommodated in the cafeteria.
 Students eat with their class and with a teacher, according to a set schedule.
 Each student is responsible for making sure their area is clean before they can leave the lunchroom.
 We use “indoor voices” in the cafeteria, as in the rest of the building.

 IES Nacka has a green agreement that obliges us to work actively to protect our environment.
 This means that we recycle and are mindful of and sparing in our use of paper and electricity.
 Students are responsible for making sure their classrooms and hallways are kept tidy.
 We have cleaners who take care of common areas; toilets are cleaned twice during the school-day.

 Our school adheres to all safety and security standards set by both IES and the Swedish School Board.
 The building is outfitted with fire alarms and emergency evacuation procedures clearly displayed.
 We have one fire drill per school year.